Fåglum brothers

 The Fåglum brothers were Swedish cyclist Erik, Gösta, Sture and Tomas Pettersson.
 The brothers won the team time trial World Amateur Cycling Championships between 1967–1969 along with a silver medal at the 1968 Summer Olympics.
 They were all awarded the Svenska Dagbladet Gold Medal in 1967.

+The brothers' cousin is Swedish ice hockey player Kenneth Ekman, the grandfather of ice hockey player Oliver Ekman-Larsson and footballer Amanda Ilestedt.